MezbahJUCSE39/PD_Papers/Neurocognitive_Functions.md

 # Papers and other documents on relation of Neurocognitive functions with others in Parkinson's Disease

 ## List of Papers:
+1. 2025, Jon Rodriguez-Antiguedad et al, Genotype–Phenotype Relations for the Dystonia-Parkinsonism Genes GLB1, SLC6A3, SLC30A10, SLC39A14, and PLA2G6 - MDSGene Systematic Review.
+International Journal of Molecular Science <a href="NC_Paper/2025_Genotype–Phenotype Relations for the Dystonia-Parkinsonism Genes GLB1, SLC6A3, SLC30A10, SLC39A14, and PLA2G6 - MDSGene Systematic Review.pdf">PDF</a>

 1. 2024 Chang, Chia-Wen, et al. "__GBA moderates cognitive reserve's effect on cognitive function in patients with Parkinson's disease__."
 Journal of Neurology (2024): 1-14. <a href="NC_Paper/2024_JournalOfneurology_GBA moderates cognitive reserve's effect on cognitive function in patients with Parkinson's disease.pdf">PDF</a>

 2. 2023 González-Usigli, Héctor Alberto, et al. "__Neurocognitive psychiatric and neuropsychological alterations in Parkinson’s disease: a basic and clinical approach__."
 Brain Sciences 13.3 (2023): 508. <a href="NC_Paper/2023_BrainScience_Neurocognitive Psychiatric and Neuropsychological Alterations in Parkinson’s Disease A Basic and Clinical Approach.pdf">PDF</a>